Purdue-CS193/homework-0-sahilshaik123/index.md

 # Sahil Shaik's First CS 193 Homework

-- The Icebreakers
+- The icebreakers before every class are always fun
-- List
+- Knowing how to use the terminal before I actually went to lab was also very useful

 1. Numbered
 2. List